speedment/speedment-doc/pages/speedment_examples.md

 {% include prev_next.html %}

 This chapter contains a number of typical database queries that can be expressed using Speedment streams.
-For users that are accustomed to SQL this chapter provides an overview of how translate SQL to Streams.
+For users that are accustomed to SQL, this chapter provides an overview of how to translate SQL to Streams.
 The example below are based on the ["Sakila"](#database-schema) example database.
 An object that corresponds to a row in the database are, by convention, called an "Entity'.

 ## SQL Equivalences